Decentralized-ID/decentralized-id.github.io/_posts/literature/2018-12-21-self-sovereign-identity.md

 categories: ["literature", "self-sovereign-identity"]
 last_modified_at: 2019-07-10T11:22:33-23:00
 published: true
-author_profile: false

 ---

 <center><img src="https://decentralized-id.com/images/sovereign-id-wide.png"/></center>

-# Self Sovereign Identity (SSI)
-**Literature associated with the Fundamentals of Self-Sovereign Identity.**

 This directory was born from [/WebOfTrustInfo/self-sovereign-identity](https://github.com/WebOfTrustInfo/self-sovereign-identity), the original SSI repository.

-The reason I got started on this is because I wanted to write an article about SSI, and saw some areas where I could help with some of the legwork towards a more complete, and up-to-date set of SSI literature.

 In my opinion, the best overall article on the subject is still Christopher Allen's rallying cry: [The Path to Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md).
 Christopher did an outstanding job of outlining the history of internet identity standards, and introduces [10 Principles of Self-Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md), currently in revision.

 However, considerable additional material has been created on the subject since then, including some helpful criticism on the principles.
-I've organized some of my initial thoughts in [evolution-of-ssi](evolution-of-ssi/).
+Some of initial thoughts have been organized in [evolution-of-ssi](evolution-of-ssi/).

 Then I realized that I should make a more complete survey of the subject, if I want to be thorough.
 So now I'm collecting as much SSI info as I can, and organizing it here.
 Once I've completed a review of existing literature on the subject, I'll put it into a google shared doc to encourage further participation.